MS Windows store is now open to third-party app stores

-San Francisco, Sep 29 (IANS) Microsoft is opening up its own app store in Windows, inviting third-party app stores to integrate into the Microsoft Store.
+San Francisco: Microsoft is opening up its own app store in Windows, inviting third-party app stores to integrate into the Microsoft Store.

 According to The Verge, it's a significant change that will see both Amazon and Epic Games Store discoverable in the Microsoft Store in the coming months.